-Experts often try to identify the ideal age gap between partners in relationships—some say couples with one-year gap have a better chance of success, while others argue that a gap bigger than 10 years increases chances of divorce.
-Ruschelle Khanna, a licensed clinical social worker and psychotherapist, told MyDomaine that research shows that a one- to five-year age gap between partners is ideal.
+Experts often try to identify the ideal age gap between partners in relationships—some say couples with a one-year gap have a better chance of success, while others argue that a gap bigger than 10 years increases chances of divorce.
+Ruschelle Khanna, a licensed clinical social worker, and psychotherapist told MyDomaine that research shows that a one- to five-year age gap between partners is ideal.
 But, as we are told time and time again, love is blind.
 And while a May-December relationship may raise eyebrows, specialists believe that, while not always ideal, they can absolutely work.

 Can Relationships With Large Age Gaps Work?

 Experts believe that May-December relationships can actually work.
 "In some ways, relationships, where there are obvious differences, can benefit from the fact that they require thoughtfulness and attention early on," explains Lundquist.
 "Couples with these differences must learn how to navigate things earlier in the game than others."

 Despite age-gap challenges, Khanna also believes in the power of May-December relationships.
 "Age is one of the least likely factors to happiness in a relationship," she says.
 "Relationships are made happy when they are based on trust, commitment, and an understanding and respect of the other person's experiences.
 There is evidence that relationships with age gaps present are actually happier than the average."

 What Challenges Do May-December Relationships Face?

 While experts agree that relationships with large age gaps can work, that doesn't mean they aren't without challenges.
 "Perception of friends, family, and strangers is by far the biggest challenge," says Lundquist.
 Khanna also believes that May-December relationships can face challenges of social disapproval, which can put a strain on the relationship.
 "Blending families can be a challenge for couples with large age gaps," she notes.
 "Navigating the integration of siblings of vastly different ages can present many problems for which families may need to seek help."